IntelliTect/Coalesce/docs/pages/modeling/methods.rst

         Any primitive data types may be returned - :csharp:`string`, :csharp:`int`, etc.
     Model Types
         Any of the types of your models may be returned.
 The generated TypeScript for calling the method will use the generated TypeScript ViewModels of your models to store the returned value.

+        If the return type is the same as the type that the method is defined on, and the method is not static, then the results of the method call will be loaded into the calling TypeScript object.
     Custom Types
         Any custom type you define may also be returned from a method.
 Corresponding TypeScript ViewModels will be created for these types.
+See :ref:`ExternalTypes`.

         .. warning::
-            When returning custom types from methods, be careful of the types of the properties.
+            When returning custom types from methods, be careful of the types of their properties.
 As Coalesce generates the TypeScript ViewModels for your custom type (:ref:`ExternalTypes`), it will also generate ViewModels for the types of any of its properties, and so on down the tree.
 If something like :csharp:`System.Threading.Timer`, for example, is encountered as a property, these generated types will get out of hand extremely quickly.

-            Mark any properties you don't want generated on these TypeScript ViewModels with the :ref:`InternalUse` attribute.
+            Mark any properties you don't want generated on these TypeScript ViewModels with the :ref:`InternalUse` attribute, or give them a non-public access modifier.
     :csharp:`IEnumerable<T>`
         Enumerables and collections of any of the valid return types above may be returned.
 Any derived type of :csharp:`IEnumerable<T>` is valid in the signature, but :csharp:`ICollection<T>` is recommended where possible.

 |
+.. _ModelMethodTypeScript:
 Generated TypeScript
 --------------------